CarterGibbs1/BioinformaticsBTree/README-submission.md

 parent address (8) | n (4) | child0 (8) | key0 (8) | key0 frequency (4) | child1 (8) | key1 (8) ...

 # Additional Notes
+The database will be named btree.db after using GeneBankCreateBTree.
+Use this for the respective argument in GeneBankSearchDatabase.
 Run the following command (in the same directory as the class) before you use GeneBankCreateBTree and GeneBankSearchDatabase: jar xf sqlite-jdbc-3.36.0.3.jar